arangodb/docs/3.9/data-modeling-graphs-from-rdf.md

 query you could handle these properties when exporting.

-### IRI’s
+### Internationalized Resource Identifiers (IRIs)

 #### Prefixes

-In RDF, it is common to use [namespace prefixes](https://www.w3.org/TR/rdf-concepts/#section-URIspaces){:target="_blank"} with referrents for ease of parsing.
+In RDF, it is common to use [namespace prefixes](https://www.w3.org/TR/rdf-concepts/#section-URIspaces){:target="_blank"} with references for ease of parsing.
 This can be easily handled with a property graph in a few ways.
 The easiest approach is to add the statement prefixes to the document.
 This keeps the prefixes close to the data but results in a lot of duplicated fields.
 Another approach would be